garden-rs/garden/doc/src/configuration.md

 The garden root directory is configured in the `garden.root` field.
 This directory is the parent directory in which all trees will be cloned.

-Slashes in tree paths will create new directories on disk as needed.

-Configure `garden.root` to `""` (an empty string) to use a dynamic `garden.root` that follows your current directory.

 `garden.root` defaults to `${GARDEN_CONFIG_DIR}` when unspecified.
 `{GARDEN_CONFIG_DIR}` is the directory that contains the current `garden.yaml` .

-The built-in `${GARDEN_CONFIG_DIR}` variable can be used to create relocatable setups by defining `garden.root` relative to the garden file itself.
+The default `${GARDEN_CONFIG_DIR}` value lets you create relocatable setups with trees that are located relative to the `garden.yaml` config file.

+Slashes in tree paths will create new directories on disk as needed.

 ```yaml
 # By default, "garden init" generates a "garden.yaml" that uses the